GEO: The new SEO in the age of AI search engines (ChatGPT, Gemini, Perplexity)

 Online visibility is no longer solely determined by Google's search engine results pages (SERPs).
 Since the emergence of ChatGPT, Gemini, and Perplexity, a quiet revolution has taken place: users no longer search for a list of links, they demand an answer.
 This technological shift is profoundly changing the rules of natural referencing as we have known them since 1998.

-It is in this context of disruption that GEO (Generative Engine Optimization) has emerged as the strategic evolution of SEO.
+It is in this context of disruption that GEO (Generative Engine Optimization) is emerging as the strategic evolution of SEO.
 At Easyweb, an agency specializing in GEO strategy, we understand that the challenge is no longer just to be "first," but to be the source of truth that feeds the AI-generated response.
-For businesses, adapting their content is no longer an option—it's a condition for digital survival.
+For businesses, adapting their content is no longer an option; it is a condition for digital survival.

 For two decades, a website's success depended on its ability to appear in Google's "Top 3."
 This model was based on the indexing of web pages linked by hyperlinks.